 - Phone: 323-724-3623

 This center aims to stimulate curiosity and inspire science learning in everyone by creating fun, memorable experiences.
 The California Science Center offers free admission to its permanent galleries and spans more than 400,000 square feet.
-Highlights include its World of Life, Creative World and Ecosystems exhibits and the Samuel Oschin Pavilion, which houses the Space Shuttle Endeavour where guests can see the space shuttle up close and discover some of the science behind it.
+Highlights include its Ecosystems, Air & Space and Discovery Room exhibits.

 - Address: Pier 15, The Embarcadero, San Francisco, California